 E.g. can it fit as a special case of Scenario 2 or 3?

 Common Parameters for all simulation Scenarios

-[Tentative.
-If there is agreement, the corresponding rows per scenario will be removed]

 Each simulation scenario shall use the PHY and MAC parameters as defined below.
 If a scenario changes any value of these parameters, then the changed value is listed in the simulation scenario.